The server database

 To protect the database, Duplicati has support for a field-level encryption password.
 When activated, any setting that is deemed sensitive will be encrypted before being written to the database.
 This method ensures that the SQLite database itself is still readable, but the secrets are not readable without the encryption passphrase.

-.
-As the commandline can usually be read by other processes, it is also possible to supply this key via the environment variable SETTINGS_ENCRYPTION_KEY=<key>
+To supply the field-level encryption password, start the Server, TrayIcon, or Agent with the commandline option --settings-encryption-key=<key>.
+As the commandline can usually be read by other processes, it is also possible to supply this key via the environment variable SETTINGS_ENCRYPTION_KEY=<key>.

 Both the commandline arguments and environment variables can be set with the Preload settings file, which makes it simpler to apply the same settings across executables, and removes the need for changing the service or launcher files.

-Finally, the operating system Keychain, or an external secret provider, can be used to further secure the encryption key.
+For additional protection of the encryption key, the operating system Keychain, or an external secret provider, can be used to further secure the encryption key.

 Last updated